SolaceHarmony/ZLib.kotlin/README.md

 ## Features

 - **Pure Kotlin/Native implementation:** No C/C++ code or JNI required.
-- **Multiplatform support:** Kotlin Native, JVM, and other Kotlin targets.
+- **Multiplatform support:** Kotlin Native for Linux and macOS targets.
 - **API compatible:** Designed to be familiar to users of zlib, zlib.net, or zlib.managed.
 - **Fast and lightweight:** Efficient, battle-tested algorithms for compression and decompression.
 - **Zero dependencies:** No need for external libraries or system zlib installs.